-While the history of cannabis concentrates is not entirely clear, what we do know is that cannabis plants evolved to produce THC as a means of protecting themselves from predation.
-Therefore, the first landrace cannabis strains had an extremely low THC content by today’s standards because a high THC content was apparently not needed to dissuade both animals and insects from eating the plant.
+The history of cannabis concentrates is not entirely clear.
+However, we do know where to begin.
+Cannabis plants produced THC as an evolutionary means of protecting themselves from predation.
+The first landrace cannabis strains contained extremely low THC content by today’s standards.
+High THC content was not necessary to dissuade both animals and insects from eating the plant.

 What is a Cannabis Concentrate?